microsoft/FluidFramework/docs/content/docs/testing/telemetry.md

 {{% callout warning %}}

-The purpose of `ConsoleLogger` is purely to demonstrate how the `logger` interface should be implemented.
-The Fluid Framework provides `DebugLogger` by default if custom logger is not provided.
+The purpose of `ConsoleLogger` is purely to demonstrate how the `ITelemetryBaseLogger` interface should be implemented.
+The Fluid Framework provides `DebugLogger` by default if a custom logger is not provided.
 For more information, please refer to [Using DebugLogger](#using-debuglogger) below instead of implementing something similar to `ConsoleLogger`.

 {{% /callout %}}

 ### Using `DebugLogger`

-The `DebugLogger` offers a conveneient way to output all telemetry events to the console.
-Like mentioned previously, creating or getting a container creates a `Loader` object, which will then create a `DebugLogger` in its constructor.
-Hence, `DebugLogger` is already provided by default when creating/getting a container, and no extra steps is required to use the logger.
+The `DebugLogger` offers a convenient way to output all telemetry events to the console.
+Like mentioned previously, creating or getting a container creates a `Loader` object, which then also provides a `DebugLogger` as a mixin in its constructor.
+Hence, `DebugLogger` is already present by default when creating/getting a container, and no extra steps are required to use it.

-Under the hood, `DebugLogger` make use of the [debug](https://github.com/visionmedia/debug) library. `Debug` allows a library to log messages to a namespace.
-By default these messages aren't displayed but can be enabled by the app that is making use of the library.
-Debug is a popular package used by most major node modules (express, socket.io, etc...).
-For our node apps enabling library logging is as simple as setting the DEBUG environment variable - i.e.
+Under the hood, `DebugLogger` uses the [debug](https://github.com/visionmedia/debug) library. `Debug` allows a library to log messages to a namespace.
+By default these messages aren't displayed but can be enabled by the app that is using the library.
+For our node apps enabling library logging can be done by setting the DEBUG environment variable - i.e.

-`DEBUG=fluid:*,connect:compress,connect:session`

-This is already done in our docker compose files for our own internal libraries which are all under the routerlicous namespace.

-In the browser you can enable them by setting localStorage.debug variable.
+In the browser you can enable them by setting `localStorage.debug` variable, after which you will need to reload the page.

 `localStorage.debug = 'fluid:*'`

-After which you will need to reload the page.